M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation: Introduction

 To address this gap, we introduce M3DLayout, a multi-source dataset for 3D indoor layout generation from structured language.
-M3DLayout contains 15,080 layouts and over 258k object instances, collected from three complementary sources: real-world scans, professional CAD designs, and procedurally generated scenes.
-Each layout is paired with structured text descriptions that include global scene summaries, relational placements of large furniture, and fine-grained arrangements of smaller items.
-These annotations are constructed using a combination of rule-based extraction, GPT-assisted generation, and human verification.
+M3DLayout contains 21,367 layouts and over 433k object instances, collected from three complementary sources: real-world scans, professional CAD designs, and procedurally generated scenes.
+We pair each layout with structured text descriptions that capture global scene organization, relational placements of large furniture, and fine-grained arrangements of smaller items.
+These high-quality annotations were constructed using a combination of rule-based extraction, GPT-assisted generation, and rigorous human verification.

-To demonstrate the utility of M3DLayout, we train a text-conditioned diffusion model as a baseline for layout generation.
-Our experiments show that progressively incorporating the three data sources during training leads to consistent improvements in generation quality, supporting the complementary value of each data type.
-Furthermore, our model outperforms recent layout generation methods in terms of semantic alignment, spatial plausibility, and controllability.
+To demonstrate the utility of M3DLayout, we establish a benchmark using both a text-conditioned diffusion model and a text-conditioned autoregressive model as baselines for layout generation.
+Experimental results show that our dataset provides a solid foundation for training layout generation models.
+Its multi-source composition enhances diversity, notably through the Inf3DLayout subset which provides rich small-object information, enabling the generation of more complex and detailed scenes.

-We summarize our main contributions as follows: \begin{enumerate} \item We propose M3DLayout, a large-scale, richly annotated dataset of 3D indoor layouts with structured text descriptions, collected from multiple complementary sources. \item We dedicate efforts to creating the Inf3DLayout subset, which fills a gap in high-quality data for common scene types and substantially increases the level of detail and diversity within the dataset. \item We establish a benchmark for text-to-layout generation using a diffusion-based baseline.
-Results validate the utility of M3DLayout, showing that the dataset enhances the diversity and detail of generated scenes. \end{enumerate}
+We summarize our main contributions as follows: \begin{itemize} \item We introduce M3DLayout, a large-scale, richly annotated dataset of 3D indoor layouts with structured text descriptions, compiled from diverse complementary sources. \item We dedicate efforts to creating the Inf3DLayout subset, which fills a gap in high-quality data for common scene types and substantially increases the level of detail and diversity within the dataset. \item We establish two baselines for text-to-layout generation using both diffusion-based and autoregressive baselines.
+Results show that M3DLayout enhances the diversity and detail of generated scenes, and also enables explicit control over the fineness and density of the generated 3D layout via textual prompts. \end{itemize}